The A-Symmetrical Imperialistic Data Server (2018/2021)

-Since the late 1990s, Korean-Dutch artist Sara Sejin Chang (Sara van der Heide) has created a rich body of work that traverses an array of formats and mediums, including film, writing, immersive installations, performances, and painting.
-Chang combines spiritual evocations, historical research and the unraveling of colonial narratives creating works that act as historical repair, healing and belonging.
-With repetition and insistence, Chang has been questioning Eurocentric systems of categorization, racialization and its penetration in all levels of life and contemporary Western society.
-Her work can be seen as poetic and intimate gestures that centralise a meta-cosmic and inclusive approach to modernity, transforming the meaning of value and time.
+Sara Sejin Chang (Sara van der Heide) is a Busan-born (KR), Korean-Dutch artist.
+Her body of work traverses an array of formats and mediums, including film, writing, immersive installations, performances, and painting.
+Chang combines spiritual evocations, historical research and the unraveling of colonial narratives in works that act as historical repair, healing and belonging.
+Through her artistic practice, Chang has questioned Eurocentric systems of categorisation and racialisation, as well as their penetration into all levels of life and contemporary Western society.
+Her work can be seen as poetic and intimate gestures that centralise a metacosmic and inclusive approach to modernity, transforming the meaning of value and time.